Juniper/contrail-specs/5.1/tls_support.md

 # 2. Problem statement

+Customers require the ability to configure and use TLS 1.3 for contrail services.

+# 3. Proposed solution

-In previous versions of Contrail (<= 4.x), the following services supported TLS 1.2:
+In previous versions of Contrail (<= 4.x), the following services supported TLS 1.0:

 		VNC API (using haproxy)
 		XMPP
 		Introspect
 		Sandesh
 		WebUI
-		Keystone

-While moving the above packages to support the newer version of TLS (1.3), it is also required to add TLS support to the following external services in Contrail 5.1:
+The above packages need to be upgraded to support the newer version of TLS (1.3).
+It is also planned to add TLS support to the following external services in Contrail 5.1:

 		Cassandra
 		Zookeeper
 		Kafka
 		RabbitMQ

-# 3. Proposed solution
+		Redis

 ## 3.1 VNC API
+Native support for TLS needs to be enabled for the VNC API.

 The VNC API in previous versions of Contrail did not support TLS natively.
 The VNC API traffic was encrypted by having the client talk to the backend through a haproxy server and enabling SSL encryptions for the conversation between the